Wednesday, August 20, 2008

 Fake Wal Basses & Scams

 Wal basses are in high demand.
-An uncertain future and the long list of backorders combined with rumours of demise from various dealers and buyout stories have pushed the prices of used instruments to an all time high.
-In general terms, Wal Custom basses (Mk.I, II, III) fetch in the neighbourhood of $4,000-$8,000 USD.
+Prices for used instruments were pushed to all time high in 2007-2009 due to the rumours circulating about Pete's health.
+Wal Custom basses (Mk.I, II, III) were fetching $4,000-$8,000 USD at that time.
 This high value is exactly what attracts scam artists who will stop at nothing to part you from your money.

 There is only one defence in the war against fraud and ripoffs.
 Educate yourself.
 Join one of the excellent Wal bass forums listed above.
 Learn the difference between various models and what makes these instruments so unique.
 The Wal community at large is well-educated and you can learn much.
 Many Wal basses spotted on Ebay and Craigslist are discussed at a very detailed level.
 Beyond this, the standard rules apply: if it seems too good to be true then it probably is.